mattmalcher/MissingMaps2/Readme.md

 why they are built the way they are and how to use them.

 ### What are these tools?
-These tools take spatial world population data in raster form from[worldpop](http://www.worldpop.org.uk)and locations of building vector data from[open street map](https://www.openstreetmap.org)and compare the two.
+These tools take spatial world population data in raster form from [worldpop](http://www.worldpop.org.uk) and locations of building vector data from [open street map](https://www.openstreetmap.org) and compare the two.
 The idea is that this provides an indication of where there are people but no maps or 'where the maps are missing'.

 The tools in this repository are a development of work done by Simon B. Johnson at the British Red Cross.
 Please see his